 - Angina- A sore throat is usually observed with fever when swallowing.
 The sore throat gets worse rather quickly, so you can’t miss it;

-- Chickenpox (chicken pox)- Typically the onset of chickenpox is high temperature.
-Characteristic rashes can appear only on the 2-3 day of the disease;
+- Chickenpox (chickenpox)- Typically the onset of chickenpox is high temperature.
+Characteristic rashes can appear only on the 2-3 days of the disease;

 - Inflammation of the genitourinary system (pyelonephritis, glomerulonephritis) is usually manifested by high fever and pain in the projection of the kidneys.
 But in some cases, there may be no pain;

-- Hemorrhagic fever (usually infection occurs with the bite of wild animals, for example, a vole mouse).
+- Hemorrhagic fever (the usual infection occurs with the bite of wild animals, for example, a vole mouse).
 Here, too, there are characteristic symptoms – a decrease (up to cessation) of urination, the appearance of subcutaneous hemorrhages (pinpoint redness of the skin, rash), muscle pain.

 - Unless the person is uncomfortable, no treatment for mild fever is necessary.
 If fever is 102 or more: